thanmayiborra-cmyk/LogicCore-Digital-Logic-Design/README.md

 ## Possible next steps

+Possible next steps

-- Combine the ALU and adder into
+- Combine the ALU and adder into a larger digital processing unit
+- Add a UART receiver module
+- Implement SPI communication modules
+- Simulate the design on FPGA development boards
+- Extend the traffic light controller with pedestrian crossing support.